deepin-community/mesa/docs/submittingpatches.rst

 By default merge conflicts are resolved by the stable-release manager.
-The release maintainer should resolve trivial conflicts, but for complex conflicts they should ask the original author to provide a backport or de-nominate the patch.
+The release maintainer should resolve trivial conflicts, but for complex conflicts they should ask the original author to provide a backport or denominate the patch.

 For patches that either need to be nominated after they've landed in main, or that are known ahead of time to not not apply cleanly to a stable branch (such as due to a rename), using a GitLab MR is most appropriate.
-The MR should be based on and target the staging/year.quarter branch, not on the year.quarter branch, per the stable branch policy.
+The MR should be based on and target the ``staging/**year.quarter**`` branch, not on the ``year.quarter`` branch, per the stable branch policy.
 Assigning the MR to release maintainer for said branch or mentioning them is helpful, but not required.

+Make sure to use ``git cherry-pick -x`` when cherry-picking the commits from the main branch.
+This adds the "cherry picked from commit ..." line to the commit message, to allow the release maintainters to mark those as backported, which in turn allows the tools to correctly report any future ``Fixes:`` affecting the commits you backported.

 Documentation patches
 ---------------------